AnandkKumaran/learn-vyper/Prerequisites.md

 Before you embark on your journey to master Vyper and smart contract development, make sure you have the following tools and software installed on your system:

-3. **Brownie Framework (Optional, but Recommended)**: While not mandatory, the Brownie framework offers an excellent environment for smart contract development, testing, and deployment.
-To install Brownie, you can use:

 ## Python

 Vyper is closely related to Python, so having Python installed is essential.
 If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).